belangeo/pyo/embedded/juceplugin/README.md

     pyo.process(buffer);

-The processing part is the code after this comment:
+The processing part is the code after this comment (the line above should not be included in the for loop):

     // This is the place where you'd normally do the guts of your plugin's
     // audio processing...